Buscemi: Geography

 Buscemi is located 50 kilometers west of Syracuse, 45 north of Ragusa and 70 south of Catania.
 The town is located on the southern slope of Monte Vignitti (788 m a.s.l.), located in the central part of the Iblei Mountains, between the relief of Contessa district and the Anapo river and is surrounded by the historic sites of ancient Akrai, Casmene and the Necropolis of Pantalica.
 The closest municipalities to reach are Buccheri and Palazzolo Acreide which are both less than ten kilometers away.

-It is the thirteenth municipality of the province by extension of the territory with 51 km^{2}, although the inhabited center extends only for just over 1 km^{2}.
+It is the thirteenth municipality of the province by extension of the territory with 51 km2, although the inhabited center extends only for just over 1 km2.
 Furthermore, still within the province of belonging, it is the municipality with the greatest maximum altitude (987 m a.s.l.), the third most westerly based on the municipal house (longitude: 14.8847; preceded by Buccheri and Francofonte) and the third with the greatest altitude range (655 m).